• 1

 Harry's Story

 Harry is a 14-year-old, with a great sense of humour who loves footy and online gaming.
 In July last year, Harry fell critically ill during the school holidays.
-His mom, Meagan, initially thought it was the flu, but when he couldn't keep down fluids and became increasingly lethargic, they sought medical advice.
+His mum, Meagan, initially thought it was the flu, but when he couldn't keep down fluids and became increasingly lethargic, they sought medical advice.

 Although doctors initially suspected influenza, Harry’s condition worsened rapidly.
 He was rushed to the Women's and Children's Hospital, where he was diagnosed with a Group A streptococcal infection that had led to sepsis.